 Start your new PC for the first time.

 During setup, sign in with the same Microsoft account that you used with your previous PC.
 You'll also be asked for a security code.
-For more information about verifying your identity, see Two-step verification: FAQ.
+For more information about verifying your identity, see About two-step verification.

 When you're asked about how you want to set up your PC, choose the name of your previous PC.